 Discovery commenced in December 2006.
-While the Company received unsolicited and inaccurate salary information for three individuals that were ultimately hired, no evidence of misappropriation of trade secrets has been adduced by either side.
-As such, the Company is currently contemplating filing pre-trial motions to narrow or end the litigation.
+While the Company received unsolicited and inaccurate salary information for three individuals that were ultimately hired, no evidence of misappropriation of trade secrets has been discovered by either side.
+As such, the Company is currently contemplating filing motions to narrow or end the litigation, and expects to ultimately prevail at trial.